hal/console/README.md

 ### Docker

-The `docker` module provides a docker image with WildFly 11.x and HAL.next.
+The `docker` module provides docker images to run HAL.next standalone or with WildFly 11.
+See https://hub.docker.com/u/halconsole/ for more details.

-1. `cd docker`
-1. `mvn install`
-1. `docker run -p 9990:9990 -it hpehl/hal-console /opt/jboss/wildfly/bin/standalone.sh -b 0.0.0.0 -bmanagement 0.0.0.0` or
-1. `docker run -p 9990:9990 -it hpehl/hal-console /opt/jboss/wildfly/bin/domain.sh -b 0.0.0.0 -bmanagement 0.0.0.0`
-1. Open http://localhost:9990 and log in with `admin:admin`

-The docker image is also available in the public docker repository: https://hub.docker.com/r/hpehl/hal-console/

-`docker pull hpehl/hal-console`

 ### GitHub Pages